FAR Small Business Subcontracting Plan Requirements

 - Simply proposing what the solicitation calls for could allow your competition to surpass you.

 - The government does not always have to give your credit but they must at least document that it was considered.

 This can also create an opportunity for the government to trade for the “best value” consideration of your competition.

-You must always comply with the solicitation terms and study the evaluation criteria: However, you want to demonstrate in your government subcontracting plan requirements, or small business participation bid, how you will actually solicit subcontractor or otherwise attempt to meet the goals.
+You must always comply with the solicitation terms and study the evaluation criteria: However, you want to demonstrate in your government subcontracting requirements, or small business participation bid, how you will actually solicit subcontractor or otherwise attempt to meet the goals.
 One way is to advertise on your website for subcontracting opportunities.

 - Applying the limitation on subcontracting rule, you may want to expressly state your role in overseeing government subcontractors and you may also want to specifically identify what percentage of work each subcontractor will be doing.

 - You want to propose more than a simple statement that you will be responsible for 51% of labor cost.

 There have been bid protests where the agency concluded that it the proposal showed no real evidence that the bidder could self-perform its share of the required labor.
 The bidder lost the protest.